saalpreciados/portfolio/index.md

 # Manuel Saal Preciados

 ## About me
-My name is Manuel, 24 years old, born in München (Germany).
+My name is Manuel, born in München (Germany) in 1996.
-At the age of seven, I moved to Valencia (Spain), where I resided and pursued my elementary, middle and higher education.
+At the age of seven I moved to Valencia (Spain), where I resided and pursued my elementary, middle and higher education until 2018.
-Since 2018, I am living in Japan, studying at the [University of Tsukuba](https://www.tsukuba.ac.jp/en/).
+In 2018, I moved to Japan, studying at the [University of Tsukuba](https://www.tsukuba.ac.jp/en/).
+Since 2021 I am residing in South Korea, studying and working at [Korea University](https://int.korea.edu/kuis/index.do)

 ## Education background
 **2014-2018**